Leadership and Management

 Should you have any enquiries about specific subject areas you should contact the Subject Leader.
 The Staffing Information page gives you the name of the member of staff responsible and contact details.

-Each year group has a Year Group Leader who is supported by an Inclusion Assistant (INCA).
+Each year group has a Year Group Leader who is supported by a Year Group Manager.
 Each year team reports to a member of the Leadership Team.

 If you have any concerns about your child's progress or well-being, you can contact your child’s tutor in the first instance.
 General contact information is found under the Staffing Information on the website.